node-fetch/node-fetch/README.md

 `url` should be an absolute url, such as `https://example.com/`.
 A path-relative URL (`/file/under/root`) or protocol-relative URL (`//can-be-http-or-https.com/`) will result in a rejected promise.

-[TODO]: # (It might be a good idea to reformat the options section into a table layout, like the headers section, instead of current code block.)

 <a id="fetch-options"></a>
 ### Options